pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### Step 1: Preparation

-1. Use the `kubectl cordon` command to mark the node to be maintained as unschedulable to prevent new Pods from being scheduled to the node:
+1. Use the `kubectl cordon` command to mark the node to be maintained as unschedulable to prevent new Pods from being scheduled to this node:

     ```shell
     kubectl cordon ${node_name}
     ```

-2. Check if there are TiDB cluster component Pods on the node to be maintained:
+2. Check whether any TiDB cluster component Pods are running on the node to be maintained:

     ```shell
     kubectl get pod --all-namespaces -o wide -l pingcap.com/managed-by=tidb-operator | grep ${node_name}